aliyun/aliyun-openapi-net-sdk/README.md

 ### Initiate a call

-The following code examples show three main steps to use the Alibaba Cloud SDK for C#:
+The following code example show three main steps to use the Alibaba Cloud SDK for .NET:

-- Create and initialize a DefaultAcsClient instance.
+- Create and initialize a `DefaultAcsClient` instance.

-- Create a request and set parameters.
+- Create a `request` and set parameters.

-- Initiate the request and handle the response.
+- Initiate the `request` and handle the `response`.

 ```csharp
 using Aliyun.Acs.Core;